What Does it Take to Be a Construction and Maintenance Painter?

 Time Management: Managing one’s own time and the time of others.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 In 2016, there was an estimated number of 381,500 jobs in the United States for Construction and Maintenance Painter.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 21,900 new jobs for Construction and Maintenance Painter by 2026.
-The BLS estimates 35,200 yearly job openings in this field.
+There will be an estimated 35,200 positions for Construction & Maintenance Painter per year.

 The states with the most job growth for Construction & Maintenance Painter are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Vermont, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

-How Much Does a Construction & Maintenance Painter Make?
+What is the Average Salary of a Construction & Maintenance Painter

 The typical yearly salary for Construction and Maintenance Painters is somewhere between $25,970 and $64,790.